 The S-NSSAI may include both the SST and SD fields (in which case the S-NSSAI length is 32 bits in total), or the S-NSSAI may just include the SST field (in which case the S-NSSAI length is 8 bits only).

 The SST field may have standardized and non-standardized values.
 Values 0 to 127 belong to the standardized SST range and they are defined in 3GPP TS 23.501 [119].
 Values 128 to 255 belong to the Operator-specific range.

-The SD field has a reserved value "no SD value associated with the SST" defined as hexadecimal FFFFFF.
+The SST field has a reserved value "SST not available" defined as hexadecimal FF.

 The SD field has a reserved value "no SD value associated with the SST" defined as hexadecimal FFFFFF.